SaschaWillems/Vulkan/examples/gltfscenerendering/README.md

 This example demonstrates how to render a more complex scene loaded from a glTF model.

-It builds on the basic glTF scene sample but instad of using global pipelines, it adds per-material pipelines that are dynamically created from the material definitions of the glTF model.
+It builds on the basic glTF scene sample but instead of using global pipelines, it adds per-material pipelines that are dynamically created from the material definitions of the glTF model.

-Those pipelines pass per-material parameters to the shader so different materials for e.g. displaying opqaue and transparent objects can be built from a single shader.
+Those pipelines pass per-material parameters to the shader so different materials for e.g. displaying opaque and transparent objects can be built from a single shader.

 It also adds data structures, loading functions and shaders to do normal mapping and an easy way of toggling visibility for the scene nodes.